|Trail Length: 10.1 miles||Type of trail: Loop|

 We have hiked this trail 3 times since 1996 and each time the trail and the drive in has been improved.
 Originally the trail markers were almost gone and it is now easy to follow the trail.
 The saddest thing however, is the human impact on the Gennett Poplar.
 We encourage hikers and bikers to leave this tree alone.

 Virgin forest is rare in the north Georgia mountains.
 The Bear Creek Trail contains what appears to be a never harvested section of land with trees so immense that they literally astound even the casual observer.
 Deep in this section of forest is the so-called Gennett poplar standing some 100 feet high and nearly twenty feet around.
 The tree is massive, and it alone is reason enough to try this hike.

 From the small parking lot on Forest Service Road 241 there is a short path to the start of the loop.
-We normally hike this trail in a counterclockwise direction, mostly because the Gennett Poplar is within the first mile.
 The Pinhoti Trail shares this footpath until the Bear Creek Loop comes off at 1.1 miles.